dabamos/openadms-node/README.md

 * [pyserial](https://pypi.python.org/pypi/pyserial) (Python Software Foundation Licence)
 * [uptime](https://pypi.python.org/pypi/uptime) (BSD-2-Clause)

+On Linux, you need to install the development headers for Python 3 in order to build the module `psutil`.

 ## Message Broker
 The MQTT protocol is used for the internal and external message exchange in OpenADMS.
 An MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/)